jaimeandrescatano/ekorre/2017-Google-Developer-Challenge/README.md

 Here you will find the files developed in this course on each topic.

-There are folders with the number of each lesson and subfolders with the exersizes developed.
+There are folders with the number of each lesson and subfolders with the exercises developed.

 This repository is made in order to present my personal progress to my program coordinator and clasemates.